ishyaboirexx/mp3_player/README.md

 | MOSI   | GPIO 11 |
 | VCC    | 3.3 V   |
 | GND    | GND     |

+>The SD card module had to be modified to bypass its onboard 5V-to-3.3V low-dropout (LDO) linear regulator because the entire system operates natively on a 3.3V rail, the regulator was bypassed to prevent voltage drop and ensure stable SPI communication directly at 3.3V.

 ### SSD1306 OLED (I2C)
 | OLED | ESP32-S3 |